-Burkina Faso is a landlocked state in western Africa.
+Burkina Faso (formerly Upper Volta) is a landlocked state in western Africa.
 The country is bound to the north and west by Mali, to the south by Côte d'Ivoire, Ghana, and Togo, and to the east by Benin and Niger.
 The capital is Ouagadougou.

-Burkina Faso's mining sector is growing, with exports from Burkina Faso's large gold deposits accounting for nearly three quarters of export revenue in 2013.
-Cotton, whilst only 32% of export revenue provides 80% of household incomes.
+Burkina Faso's mining sector is growing, with exports from Burkina Faso's large gold deposits accounting for nearly three quarters of export revenue.
+Cotton is the other commodity on which Burkina Faso’s economic growth and revenue relies.
 Burkina Faso has one of the lowest GDP per capita rates in the world.

 Heads of Government